freeCodeCamp/chapter/README.md

 ### Installing Docker

-Click [here](https://docs.docker.com/v17.12/install/) for the Docker installation site.
-Scroll down to "Supported Platforms" and follow the instructions to download & install Docker Desktop for your operating system (or Docker CE for linux).
+See the [Docker installation "Supported platforms"](https://docs.docker.com/install/#supported-platforms) section and follow the instructions to download & install Docker Desktop for your operating system (or Docker CE for Linux).

 You can find more resources on Docker here:
 - [Docker: What and Why](https://stackoverflow.com/questions/28089344/docker-what-is-it-and-what-is-the-purpose)
 - [Docker Lessons on KataCoda](https://www.katacoda.com/learn?q=docker)
 - [Play with Docker Classroom](https://training.play-with-docker.com/)